Till the End of Time (film): Plot

 Right after VJ Day, two decorated Marine Corps buddies, Cpl.
 William "Bill" Tabeshaw and Pfc.
 Cliff Harper, are among a group being immediately discharged in San Diego.
-Bill (Robert Mitchum), a former cowboy, was wounded in Iwo Jima and has a silver plate implanted in his head.
-Former college student Cliff (Guy Madison), is physically uninjured but harbors a deep resentment about losing nearly four years of his life because he enlisted right after Pearl Harbor.
+Bill, a former cowboy, was wounded in Iwo Jima and has a silver plate implanted in his head.
+Former college student Cliff, is physically uninjured but harbors a deep resentment about losing nearly four years of his life because he enlisted right after Pearl Harbor.

-Arriving in Los Angeles, Cliff finds that his parents are not home but meets his new neighbor, Helen Ingersoll (Jean Porter), a vivacious 18-year-old who is instantly infatuated with him.
+Arriving in Los Angeles, Cliff finds that his parents are not home but meets his new neighbor, Helen Ingersoll, a vivacious 18-year-old who is instantly infatuated with him.
 Anxious to see old friends, he heads for Scuffy's, his favorite ice cream shop, only to find that it has become a bar.
-He finds his friend Pinky, a naval aviator, who introduces him to Pat Ruscomb (Dorothy McGuire).
+He finds his friend Pinky, a naval aviator, who introduces him to Pat Ruscomb.
 Immediately attracted to each other, they abandon Pinky and go to Pat's apartment.
 After they kiss, Pat assures him that this isn't love, but a by-product of the war, then reveals that she is a war widow who has never gotten over her husband's death 14 months earlier.
 Discouraged, Cliff returns home to be reunited with his ecstatic parents, C.W. and Amy.
 Cliff tries to talk about his experiences, but his mother immediately shuts him down.
 The more his parents insist that things should be just like they were before the war, the more edgy Cliff becomes.
 He tries to call Pat, who does not answer the phone, and goes to bed.
 He feigns sleep when his parents look in on him and his mother tries to tuck him in, then pulls off the sheet and cries himself to sleep.

 The next day, Pinky invites Cliff to go to ice skating with him and Pat, who he calls his date.
 Unsure about their relationship, Cliff brings along Helen as his date.
 In the coffee shop with Pat, Cliff comforts a soldier having "the shakes", while Pat encourages him to go home and tell his family of his condition.